TeemuKoivisto/teemukoivisto.xyz/packages/client/blog/01-hello-world/hello-world.md

 However, SEO wasn't even the most annoying part of this project.
 While Gatsby pioneered the static React site generation, well-suited for blogs, it had a few pecularities involving its approach.
 What made me question my sanity a few times was the absolute maze of configuring Gatsby's `gatsby-node.js` and `gatsby-config.js` files and debugging GraphQL queries.
 The idea is great, composable pipelines and plugins, yey!
 But in practise there was just too many leaks that would have made it enjoyable.
 Add in the mix GraphQL which is another bulky beast to tame, especially when dealing with static files. **Static files**.
 Do you really care about overfetching static files which you **A)** have to parse in full in the first place and **B)** are processed into static HTML.

 One of the fun bugs I encountered was a linting issue where you had to add an empty `.eslintrc` to the root of the project to prevent Gatsby from linting a locally linked library's source code.
-Another nice one, was the ordering of the gatsby-google-analytics plugin.
-You had to have it in a specific order in relation to the other plugins and I guess I got so frustrated with it, that I switched to another GA plugin.
-And in addition to these, the parsing of the markdown data with the images seemed to be more of an arcane incantation than software engineering.
+Another nice one was the ordering of the `gatsby-google-analytics` plugin.
+You had to have it in a specific order in relation to the other plugins and I got so frustrated with it, that I switched to another GA plugin.
+Aaand the parsing of the markdown data with the images seemed to be more of an arcane incantation than software engineering.
 The darn images would sometimes not reload yet adding a console.log statement, if I recall correctly, somehow made it work (I'm still extremely puzzled by that one).

+**image about exploding brain**

 ---

 Well, enough about that.
 Did I mention that I originally also wrote an AWS stack for this whole app?
 With S3 bucket, edge lambdas and a CloudFront distribution.
 And, God forbid, CSP rules applied by an edge lambda.
 Now if you are not familiar with edge lambdas they do not exactly work always the way you want them to.
 Namely deploying and updating them, at least the last time I tried, were major hurdles to do automatically.
-If I recall correctly, you couldn't (or still can't) automatically deploy the new edge lambda version but have to increment it manually, after which you can use the new edge lambda version for your CF distribution.
-It was... painful.
-But hey, at least it was cool and interesting.
-Kinda 👀.
+It's not possible to automatically deploy the new edge lambda version but you have to increment it _manually_ after which you can set the version number for the CF distribution.
+Things you do to just to make a blog...

-## Coming back to the present day
+## 2 years later

 So anyway, the whole thing became quite a drag and I never really finished this thing to the level I wanted it to.
 Also I went apparently half-insane writing my first content here which didn't seem to fit the tone of a professional website intended to showcase my immeasurable programming talents.
 Writing interesting content is always nice but I think I should have another venue for pure ranting rather than technical articles.